Meet the WiscNews All-Area boys and girls wrestling teams

 Boys Wrestler of the Year

 Lodi senior Zane Licht defeated Wrightstown senior Nick Alexander during the WIAA Division 2 152-pound state finals match on Feb.
-25, 2023, at the Kohl Center in Madison.
+25, 2023, at the Kohl Center.

 MARK MCMULLEN, LEE SPORTS WISCONSIN

-Zane Licht, sr., Lodi — His final year as a Blue Devil solidified him as the “best Lodi wrestler” according to coach Cody Endres.
+Zane Licht, sr., Lodi — His final year solidified him as the “best Lodi wrestler,” according to coach Cody Endres.

 The North Dakota commit defeated Wrightstown senior Nick Alexander 6-1 to repeat as the 152-pound WIAA Division 3 state champion.
-He also became the first Blue Devil to compete in three-straight finals, winning two.
+He also became the school's first to compete in three straight finals, winning two.

-To go along with his state title, he earned the Capitol Conference Wrestler of the Year, winning the honors in a unanimous vote by league coaches, according to the Lodi Wrestling Twitter account.
+To go along with his state title, Licht was named Capitol Conference Wrestler of the Year, winning the honors in a unanimous vote by league coaches, according to the Lodi Wrestling Twitter account.

 Girls Wrestler of the Year